 Many of the vegetables in the cabbage family, including cauliflower, broccoli, Brussels sprouts, collard greens and kale will become sweeter after frost.
 Some root vegetables, including carrots and leeks also taste better after being touched by frost.

 So the next time frost threatens your garden don’t stress out, get excited.
 Leave these vegetables in the garden for the first few frosts, and see if you can taste the difference.

 More Cold Climate Gardening Posts

 - Tips to Simplify Fall Garden Cleanup

-- 5 Essential Fall Garden Tasks
+- 5 Essential Fall Garden Tasks You Should Never Skip

-- Prepare a Vegetable Garden for Winter
+- How To Prepare Your Vegetable Garden For Winter

 Do you grow any vegetables that taste better after frost?